betterscientificsoftware/bssw.io/Articles/Blog/2026-01-ai4hpc-sw-dev.md

 ## Authors bio
 **William F Godoy** is a Senior Computer Scientist in the Computer Science and Mathematics Division at Oak Ridge National Laboratory (ORNL).
 His interests are in the areas of HPC, AI for scientific software, programming models, and workflows.
 He is a 2022 BSSw Fellowship honorable mention, IEEE Senior member, ACM, and US-RSE member serving in several HPC venues.

 **Ignacio Laguna** is the Group Leader of the Parallel Systems Group (PSG) at the Center for Applied Scientific Computing (CASC) at the Lawrence Livermore National Laboratory (LLNL), California.
-His main area of research in HPC are programing models and systems, software correctness, program analysis, debugging, compilers, testing, and fault tolerance.
+His main area of research in HPC are programming models and systems, software correctness, program analysis, debugging, compilers, testing, and fault tolerance.
 He is a 2019 BSSw Fellow, and an IEEE Senior member serving in several HPC venues.

-**Pedro Valero-Lara** is a Senior Computer Scientis at Oak Ridge National Laboratory (ORNL).
-His research interests include programing models, parallel programming models, math libraries, applications, and AI for the scientific software ecosystem.
+**Pedro Valero-Lara** is a Senior Computer Scientist at Oak Ridge National Laboratory (ORNL).
+His research interests include programming models, parallel programming models, math libraries, applications, and AI for the scientific software ecosystem.
 He is a 2020 IEEE TCHPC Early Award Recipient, IEEE member, serving in several HPC venues.